Landscaping An Outdoor Oasis On The Cheap

 Back Porch Addition.
 We needed to landscape our porch area.
 But soil and plants are expensive!
 Come see how I landscaped it beautifully on the cheap. #TexasHomesteader

-The price of those landscape stones were paid using points for things we buy every month anyway.
+The full price of those landscape stones were paid using points for things we buy every month anyway.
 Essentials such as groceries, gas and cattle feed.

 So the total cost out of our pocket?
 Nothing.
 Nada.
 ZILCH!